Docklands Light Railway rolling stock: Passenger stock overview

-The passenger trains consist of 149 high-floor, bi-directional, single-articulated cars, each 28 m long.
-The cars have four doors on each side and each train is normally composed of two cars coupled together.
+The first three generations of passenger trains consist of 149 high-floor, bi-directional, single-articulated cars, each 28 m long.
+The cars have four doors on each side (2 per section).
+When the system was first built, trains sometimes consisted only of a single unit, but now each train is normally composed of two cars coupled together.
 A third car has been added on the busiest routes since 2010.
 Each car has 70 seats and has a total capacity of 284 passengers.
+The future B23 rolling stock will be a single 5-coach unit equivalent to the length of a 3-car train, with 13 doors per side.

-The cars do not have a driver's cab, although there is a small driving console concealed behind a locked panel at each outer car end from which the Passenger Service Agent (PSA) can manually drive the train if necessary.
-Other consoles at each door opening allow the PSA to control door closure and make announcements whilst patrolling the train.
+The cars do not have a driver's cab, although there is a small driving console hidden behind a locked panel at each outer car end from which the Passenger Service Agent (PSA) can manually drive the train if necessary.
+Other consoles at each door vestibule allow the PSA to control door closure and make announcements whilst patrolling the train.
 Because of the absence of a driver's position, the fully glazed car ends provide a panoramic forward (or rear) view for passengers.
 At least one PSA is required on each train to close the doors upon departing and for emergency situations, such as taking the controls or evacuating the train, especially in tunnelled sections.

-Despite having high floors and being highly automated, the cars are derived from a German Stadtbahn design, which was intended for use in systems with elements of street running (as is currently the case with the cars now used in Essen).
-All the cars that have operated on the system look similar, but there have been five separate types, three of which are still in operation on the Docklands Light Railway.
-A further car type, with quite different styling, was first displayed in March 2008 and entered service in September 2008.
+Despite being highly automated, the cars are derived from a German Stadtbahnwagen B design, which was intended for use in light rail systems with sections of street running lines (as is currently the case with the cars now used in Essen).
+Unlike the Stadtbahn trains which use overhead lines for power, the DLR trains are powered by a bottom-contact third rail.

+The first three generations that have operated on the system looked similar, but there have been four main generations, subdivided into multiple orders, three of which are still in operation on the Docklands Light Railway, the most recent entering service in 2008.
+None of the rolling stock has air conditioning, except for the upcoming B23 stock.

 The DLR trains have a maximum speed of 100 km/h, but the fastest possible speed reached is 80 km/h through the tunnel under the River Thames between Woolwich Arsenal station and King George V.